Cold Sores (Children)

 - To help with pain relief use a topical cream like lidocaine or benzyl alcohol.

 To keep your child from infecting other parts of his body or giving the virus to someone else, encourage him to wash his hands regularly and keep him from picking at his sores.
+Be sure to immediately launder any washcloths or towels you used to wipe his lips or a part of the body with a cold sore; otherwise, the towel or washcloth could spread the infection to someone else in the family.

 One last caution: Urge your child to avoid touching his eyes when he has a cold sore.
 HSV-1 can cause ocular herpes, a serious eye infection.
 If your child develops a painful sore on his eyelid or the surface of his eye, schedule a prompt appointment with his pediatrician: Your child may need antiviral drugs to keep the infection from scarring his cornea.
 In rare cases, ocular herpes can weaken vision and even cause blindness.